gal-dahan/Store-Management-In-CPP/README.md

-# Store-Management-In-C++-
+# Store-Management In C++
 This project is based on the MFC framework, final project in OOP.

 Store management system

 The goal of this project is to system optimization shop with specs:
 * Language: 'C++'
 * Librarie: `STL`
 * Framework: ' MFC'

-Store management system clothes and accessories includes :
+#Store management system clothes and accessories includes :
 ## Order management system